edev/sira/README.md

 # Note that these processes are created directly and are not interpreted by a shell, so shell
 # features like ~ and | will not work.
 You can always invoke a shell, if you need one.
 - command:
-    - apt-get install -y qemu-system-x86
+    - apt-get install -y qemu-system-x86 snapd
     - snap install core
     - sudo -u alice bash -c "mkdir -p ~/.ssh"